code-differently/code-society-25-2/lesson_00/danielsonadjocy/README.md

 ## Expertise
 As I said before, I am mostly into data science and software engineering.
 With data science I mostly have experience coding with machine learning and displaying data in different forms and graphs.
 As for software engineering, I am most comfortable in front end design particularly in Javascript using React or React Native.
 I do however, have some backend experience in modeling relational databases and making them using SQL and Python.
 Thanks to tutoring and my time at college I have plenty of time working in a group to accomplish a task, both with peers and while trying to help others with their needs.
 ## Links
 Contact time: Usually available at any time but most availability will be during the afternoon and evening.
-Phone is the best contact method.
-<br>Phone number: (302) 450-6581
-<br>Personal gmail: adjocydanielson@gmail.com
-<br>Code differently gmail: dadjocy252@gmail.com
 <br>LinkedIn: https://www.linkedin.com/in/danielson-adjocy-832a9a188/
 <br>Github: https://github.com/DaFDE31?tab=repositories

 ## Fun Facts
-* Started coding in Highschool in AP
+* Started coding in high school in AP Class
 * Label: Jack of all trades
-* Birthday: May 31st 2003
 * Favorite Color: Red
 * Favorite Passtime: Completing video games
 * Favorite Show: Dragon Ball